Guide to safety & security

 When you first get your bike, further advice is recommended to protect it:

-• Photograph your bike, recording its details and distinguishing features, including the serial number usually found on the bottom bracket (the part of the frame the pedals/cranks connect to).
-Keep these photographs in a safe place
+- Photograph your bike, recording its details and distinguishing features, including the serial number usually found underneath the bottom bracket (the part of the frame the pedals/cranks connect to).
+Keep these photographs in a safe place.

-• Insure your bike, either on your contents insurance or separately if required
+- Insure your bike, either on contents insurance or separately if required.

 In the event your bike is stolen, you should report the theft to Police Scotland by calling 101.